yashs97/object_tracker/README.md

-Object Tracking using a Raspberry Pi 4 and a camera on a Pan-Tilt Hat controlled by a servomotor.
+Object Tracking using a Raspberry Pi 4 and Adafruit Pan-Tilt Kit.

 ## Table of Contents
 * [Overview](#overview)